 With 10 O’Clock in the Afternoon, The Verlaines delivered one of the finest local 12-inch EPs in that medium’s finest hour.
 Their fans certainly thought so, pushing it to No.23 in September 1984 in an eight-week chart stay.
 Videos for ‘Pyromaniac’ and ‘Wind Song’ helped, as did an extensive North Island tour in July that took in Wellington, Palmerston North, Ohakune, New Plymouth, Hamilton, Auckland and Whangarei.
 Yet another indication of the trio’s swelling fan base.

-The Verlaines saw their busiest year so far out quietly at The Captain Cook in September and The Gladstone in November and December.
+The Verlaines concluded their busiest year so far quietly at The Captain Cook in September and The Gladstone in November and December.

-The popular momentum which The Verlaines gathered in 1984 was still alive and kicking in 1985.
-Working their tours in around study – as they would for the following years – the Dunedin trio were back in Auckland with The Chills and Look Blue Go Purple in February, dropping into Massey University and Canterbury University and Wellington’s Pulse on the way home.
+The popular momentum which the band gathered in 1984 was still alive and kicking in 1985.
+Working their tours in around study – as they would for the following years – the Dunedin trio was back in Auckland with The Chills and Look Blue Go Purple in February, dropping into Massey University and Canterbury University and Wellington’s Pulse on the way home.
 May holidays saw them in Christchurch, Wellington and Auckland, where they opened for New Order at the Logan Campbell Centre, and began recording Hallelujah All The Way Home, their debut album.